PetterBraka/Barcode-reading-robot/README.md

-# CS12020-Barcode-robot
+# Barcode-reading-robot
-This project was about to get a robot to drive over a bar-code and read the instructions pre defined.
+This project was about to get a robot to drive over a bar-code and read the instructions and exicute them.